-Stranger Things fans are dying to learn anything they can about what’s next for the residents of Hawkins, Indiana.
-The second season went up on Netflix on Oct.
-27, and most viewers are starting to finish up the batch of nine episodes if they didn’t already binge through them in the first weekend.
-There are plenty of unanswered questions by the end and tons of dangling plot threads that can be continued into Season 3, which is in contrast to the relatively self-contained Season 1.
+Stranger Things fans are dying to learn more about what’s next for Hawkins, Indiana.
+By the end of Season 2, There are plenty of unanswered questions and tons of dangling plot threads that can be continued into Season 3, which is in contrast to the relatively self-contained Season 1.

-Season 3 is still nowhere near completed, but there are a few details that creators Matt and Ross Duffer are now revealing about it — especially in regards to the way that two characters will factor into the story.
-Here’s what we know about Stranger Things Season 3 and how it will give some of the new characters more screentime.
+Season 3 is still nowhere near completed, but there are a few details that creators Matt and Ross Duffer are now revealing about it — especially in regards to the way that two new characters will factor into the story.
+But before we delve into the two characters with majorly expanded roles in Season 3, let’s take a look at how the new characters were introduced in Season 2 — skip to page three to see what the Duffers have to say about which characters will get more to do next year.

-1. Stranger Things Season 2 introduces several new characters
+1. Stranger Things Season 2 introduces Max, Billy, Erica, Bob, Murray, and Dr. Owens

 The most obvious addition to Season 2 was Max, the new girl in town who the gang becomes obsessed with after seeing her high score on an arcade game.
 She’s eventually brought into the group and becomes a love interest for Lucas, much to the chagrin of Dustin.
 Max’s brother Billy is introduced alongside her as well.